Miami Valley bars, restaurants preparing for crowds ahead of Bengals game

 That trend will continue this weekend with the Bengals playing in their first AFC Championship in more than 30 years.
 Stafford said she is making sure her restaurant is ready for crowds of fans,

 In Englewood, Bolts Sports Cafe is also getting ready for the game.
-Jack Mayo, the Owner and Manager of the bar, said he will specials for fans.
+Jack Mayo, owner and manager of the bar, said he will have specials for fans.

 “In preparation of a Bengals victory, we’ll have extra staff on hand, we’ll have beer specials and wings specials,” Mayo said.